martinorrje/CADConversion/README.md

 ## Example
 In the examples folder are two files: `spider.json` and `slider_crank.json`.
-These have been created from the CADConversion program, and contains models with joints and materials associated with them.
+These have been created from the CADConversion program, and contain models with joints and materials associated with them.
 These can be loaded into the program by selecting "File->Open file" in the menu bar.

-### Generate graph from model
+### Generate a graph from model
 To generate a JSON file containing physical properties for each component and joint, navigate to the menu bar and select Export->Export linear graph.
 You will be prompted to select the folder where a data.json file will be saved, together with two png images for a visualization of the rotation graph and the translation graph.

 ### Units
-The current units are gram for mass, and mm for length.
-The inertia matrix elements are in g*mm^2, and the provided density and mass values specified in the material selection dialog should be in g/mm^3 and g respectively.
+The current units are gram for mass and mm for length.
+The inertia tensor elements are in g*mm^2, and the provided density and mass values specified in the material selection dialog should be in g/mm^3 and g respectively.

 ### Create joint
 To create a joint, select Joints->Add joint in the menu bar.
 A widget will appear in the right part of the screen.
-Here you can select the two components belonging to the joint by pressing the corresponding "Select component" button, hovering over the component you want to select and clicking to select.
+Here you can select the two components belonging to the joint by pressing the corresponding "Select component" button, hovering over the component you want to select, and clicking to select.
 To select a joint origin for the joint, press the "Select joint origin" button and navigate your mouse pointer to the desired joint origin.
-A trihedron will appear at the mouse, which snaps to geometric features such as faces, vertices, edges and circular features.
+A trihedron will appear at the mouse, which snaps to geometric features such as faces, vertices, edges, and circular features.

 ### Assign material
-To assign material to a component, select one or several components in the Assembly/Part Structure view at the left part of the screen, and then right-click with the mouse pointer still over the "Assembly/Part Structure" widget, and select the "Change material" option from the pop-up menu.
+To assign a material to a component, select one or several components in the Assembly/Part Structure view at the left part of the screen, and then right-click with the mouse pointer still over the "Assembly/Part Structure" widget, and select the "Change material" option from the pop-up menu.
 You now have three options:
 * Select a predefined material, from which the density and mass of the component will be calculated
 * Select a custom mass for the component
 * Select a custom density for the component